 What does becoming a paying subscriber get you?

-Founding members receive all of that, plus a complimentary signed copy of my next printed book.
+Founding members receive that, plus a complimentary signed copy of my next printed book.

 Paid subscriptions also help fund upcoming educational projects.
-Especially, a project that’s currently underway, which is an approach I’ve never tried before, but that has so much potential.
+There’s a project I’m currently exploring, which is an approach I’ve never tried before, but that has so much potential.
 I’m excited to share more about it with you all soon.

 The Critical Thinker Colophon

 The colophon was designed by Alejandro Giraldo.
-It represents the cormorant bird in profile, a bird native to the island I was born on.
+It represents the cormorant bird in profile.

 Thanks for reading.
 I’m truly glad to have you here.
 I can’t wait to continue bringing you exciting new forms of entertaining, educational content.
 In this noisy world, I’m grateful for the chance to chat.
-Directly, informally, down to earth.
+Plainly and informally.